 Graphic Novels, Comics, and Geek Culture

-Hollywood has its own translations of comic characters, as has publishing, licensing, and other industries, and comic conventions have now become worldwide gateways to this phenomenon.
-This course pulls back the curtain to reveal how it all works, including a historical look at female and black creators who often did not enjoy the spotlight.
-This eye-opening course starts with fan passion then lays out the inner workings of an entire industry.
+Hollywood has its own translations of comic characters—as do publishing, licensing, and other industries—and comic conventions have now become worldwide gateways to this phenomenon.
+See behind the curtain to discover how it all works, including a historical look at female and black creators who often did not enjoy the spotlight.
+In this eye-opening course, we'll start with fan passion then explore the inner workings of an entire industry.

 The Knee Bone’s Connected to the…?
 Introduction to the Human Body

 Health professionals across multiple disciplines must work together in order to provide the best quality care for their patients.
-While the various treatments may look differently depending on one's career choice (whether that be on the field, in the operating room, or in the clinic), one thing remains the same: the language of anatomy.
-Develop a foundational understanding of the human body—including anatomical directions, bony landmarks, joints, muscle groups and much more—in order to enhance your knowledge for future career endeavors.
+While the various treatments may look differently depending on one's career choice (whether that be on the field, in the operating room, or in the clinic), the language of anatomy remains the same.
+You'll develop a foundational understanding of the human body—including anatomical directions, bony landmarks, joints, muscle groups, and much more—to enhance your knowledge for future career endeavors.

 Hoping to manage the stress of transitioning to college?
 Explore various techniques of sitting and walking meditation.
-Meditation has been associated with health benefits such as reduction of stress, depression, and anxiety, as well as improvements in cardiovascular and digestive health.
+Meditation has been associated with health benefits such as reducing stress, depression, and anxiety and improving cardiovascular and digestive health.
 It's an effective tool for navigating the uncertainty in our lives.
 Join us as we cultivate an enhanced sense of balance, inner peace, and well-being.
 You'll learn transformative techniques for deep relaxation to help you throughout your college career and your entire life.